What is the junk collection for?

 - Keep within the maximum length of 1.8 metres.

-- To mark cots so they cannot be reused due to safety reasons
+- Mark cots so they cannot be reused due to safety reasons (if still in good condition don't put on the verge and donate through another avenue).

 - Not put out beanbags for collection as the plastic beans can pollute the environment.
 Contain the beans and place in your rubbish bin.